Exposure and Testing Requirements for Mobile Phones Should Be Reassessed

 Agency Affected: Federal Communications Commission

 Comments: The Federal Communications Commission (FCC) is developing a record on mobile phone testing requirements with a Notice of Inquiry.
-In the Inquiry, FCC invites comment as to what steps, if any, FCC should take relative to their policies for testing of devices on the basis of an expectation of some separation from the body, including whether it is appropriate to consider "zero" spacing, or actual contact with the body when testing.
-Reply comments are due November 3, 2013.
+In the Inquiry, FCC invited comment as to what steps, if any, FCC should take relative to its policies for testing of devices on the basis of an expectation of some separation from the body, including whether it is appropriate to consider "zero" spacing, or actual contact with the body when testing.
+Reply comments were due November 3, 2013.
+FCC has not issued any further actions in Dockets 13-84 or 03-137 and does not have a schedule yet to resolve the issues in the open proceeding.